-In March 2013, ACFID and the Commonwealth through AusAID (the Australian Agency for International Development) signed a new partnership agreement to order to recognise the ongoing, long standing cooperation between the two organisations and promote a robust and professional Australian international development NGO sector.
-ACFID acknowledges the important support of the Australian Government for ACFID’s work, with AusAID funding under the AusAID -ACFID partnership augments the core funding provided by ACFID member’s fees.
+In March 2013, ACFID and the Commonwealth signed a new partnership agreement to order to recognise the ongoing, long standing cooperation between the two organisations and promote a robust and professional Australian international development NGO sector.
+ACFID acknowledges the important support of the Australian Government for ACFID’s work, with government funding under the Partnership augmenting the core funding provided by ACFID member’s fees.

 The agreement recognises that the NGO sector contributes significantly to Australia’s overall international development outcomes.

 Any advocacy undertaken by ACFID such as the development, publicising and dissemination of ACFID positions on development issues is fully funded by ACFID members’ fees only and are not part of the Partnership funding.